 What is Link State Routing Protocol?

 192.168.56.0/24 dev enp0s8 proto kernel scope link src 192.168.56.102 metric 101

-If you look at any of the lines, it says what IP address (subnet/default) needs to be forward via which ethernet interface.
-All IP routes are static in the example.
-But what if you have multiple links towards the same destination and the chosen link is down.
+If you look at any of the lines, it says what IP address (subnet/default) needs to be forwarded via which ethernet interface.
+The IP routes are static in the above example.
+But what if a node has multiple links to reach a destination, and the link chosen is down?

-In this case, we need to use a dynamic routing protocol such as Link State Routing Protocol.
-In this protocol, the neighbor nodes inform each other about the link status.
+In this case, we must use a dynamic routing protocol such as Link State Routing Protocol.
+In this, the neighbor nodes inform each other about the link status from them.
 That results to have updated routing tables after a new update.

+What is Link State Routing Protocol?